 Puck Fair in Killorglin, Co Kerry is a firm favorite with those on vacation and Irish locals alike, but many may not know its intriguing history dating back to the 4th century.

-As part of Puck Fair, Ireland’s oldest festival, a wild mountain goat is crowned and worshipped as "King Puck" for the two-day festival, a strange tradition that has its roots in 4th-century pagan Ireland.
+As part of Puck Fair, Ireland’s oldest festival, a wild mountain goat is crowned and worshipped as "King Puck" for the three-day festival, a strange tradition that has its roots in 4th-century pagan Ireland.

 Jerry Mulvihill, author of the book “The Puck Fair – Ireland's Oldest Celebration,” wrote that in pagan times, the wild goat would have been sacrificed.
 Now the goat is treated like a prince, the center of attention for the three days.